HKUST-HCI/website/README.md

   * Because they are library related.
 Should be defined for once are don't care at all.
 Refer to their website for [more tailwindcss philosophy](https://tailwindcss.com/docs/utility-first).

-You can visit the data from mustache template by their file names.
+**You can visit the JSON data file inside mustache template by their file names.**
 The build script provides the JSON data as-is by file names.

-Use camelCases for any content data file in `data/*.json`.
+**Use camelCases for any content data file in `data/*.json`.**
 This ensures the build script to make data visible to mustache without any accident.
-But use kebab-cases for any other resource files (images, folders, JS, HTML/mustache...) to avoid unexpectedly broken URL on case-sensitive systems.
+But **use kebab-cases for any other resource files** (images, folders, JS, HTML/mustache...) to avoid unexpectedly broken URL on case-sensitive systems.

 `main.js` is included on every page.
 Other `.js` files are named after HTML/mustache files and imported by each page.